CloudRiRi15/terraform-beginner-bootcamp-2023/README.md

 The `terraform apply` command is used to apply the changes defined in your Terraform configuration to your infrastructure.
 It will run a plan and pass the changeset to be executed by terraform.
 Apply should prompt yes or no.

+If we want to automatically approve a destroy we can provide the auto approve flag e.g `terraform apply --auto-approve`

+#### Terraform Destroy

+The `terraform destroy` command is used to destroy all resources managed by your Terraform configuration.
+It effectively tears down your infrastructure.

-If we want to automatically approve an apply we can provide the auo approve flag e.g `terraform apply --aouto-approve`
+If we want to automatically approve an apply we can provide the auto approve flag e.g `terraform destroy --auto-approve`

 #### Terraform Lock Files